Cases on appeal

 trade unions | collective bargaining | unlawful inducements

-In Kostal UK Ltd v Dunkley and others IRLR 428 EAT, the Employment Appeal Tribunal (EAT) held that an employer offered unlawful inducements when it attempted to bypass collective bargaining with a trade union by making pay offers directly to its members.
+In Kostal UK Ltd v Dunkley and others IRLR 428 EAT, the EAT held that an employer offered unlawful inducements when it attempted to bypass collective bargaining with a trade union by making pay offers directly to its members.

-Kostal UK Ltd is appealing the EAT decision to the Court of Appeal.
-The Court of Appeal is due to hear the appeal on 22 or 23 May 2019.
+Kostal UK Ltd appealed the EAT decision to the Court of Appeal.
+The Court of Appeal heard the appeal on 22 May 2019 and will deliver its decision in due course.

 Bellman v Northampton Recruitment Ltd